Amd36/Reinforcement-Learning/README.md

 This iterative update helps the agent converge towards the optimal policy over time.

-Here I have tried to solve our very old gridworld, treating it as an MDP.
+Here, I have tried to solve our very old gridworld, treating it as an MDP.
 The gridworld looks like this:
 ![GridWorld](images/gridworld.png)

 And after the greedy training, the equation converges to the following policy: